 — Automated Synchronization —

-The primary function of RealTimeSync is to execute a command line each time it detects changes
+The function of RealTimeSync is to execute a command line each time it detects changes

 in one of the monitored directories,

-RealTimeSync will register to receive change notifications directly from the operating system in order to avoid the overhead of
+RealTimeSync receives change notifications directly from the operating system in order to avoid the overhead of

 repeatedly polling for changes.